Japan’s Northernmost Hot Spring! Toyotomi Onsen Guide: Unique Oil Baths, Day Trips & Top Hotels

 Hotel Toyotomi: Enjoy saunas and hot springs at the same time

-The large public bath at Hotel Toyotomi is uniquely semicircular and is equipped with three types of hot spring water: hot spring water, boiled fresh water, and cold water for the sauna.
+The large public bath at Hotel Toyotomi has a unique semicircular shape, and the glass windows allow plenty of sunlight to stream in.
+The bath is equipped with three types of hot springs: hot spring, boiled fresh water, and cold water for the sauna, and you can enjoy the different temperatures of each.

 When you enter the bath, the first thing that greets you is the fragrant smell of the hot spring.
-The fresh scent, reminiscent of cypress, is said to be unique to Toyotomi Onsen, which contains oil.
-The relaxing scent and the warm steam from the hot springs are enough to get you fully immersed in the hot springs.
+The fresh scent, reminiscent of cypress, is said to be unique to Toyotomi Onsen, which contains oils.
+The relaxing scent and the warm steam will quickly get you in the hot spring mood.

 The "hot spring" and "cold sauna water," set at around 39-42 degrees, are perfect for enjoying together with the sauna.
 Toyotomi Onsen's only sauna room is loved by both locals and tourists alike.